Last Updated on October 3, 2023 by Matt Musico

 While he did step to the plate 47 fewer times in the second half, it would’ve been hard to sustain the pace he was on prior to the All-Star break.
 In advance of the midsummer classic, he slashed .279/.364/.698 with 33 home runs and 70 RBI.
 Following that breather, he slashed .229/.382/.458 with 13 home runs and 30 RBI.
 But still, it didn’t matter because the damage was done.
 Between what he did on the mound and at the plate, he was the easy choice for AL MVP.

 To get a full look at what he’s done thus far during his career, take a stroll through memory lane by looking at Shohei Ohtani’s home runs through the years.

 Mike Trout: 45 Home Runs in 2019

 Would any Angels list be complete without Mike Trout?
 No, and that’s definitely the case here since he’s already the franchise’s all-time home run leader.
-The 2019 campaign was the seventh time in eight seasons that Trout finished in the top-two of MVP voting (he finished fourth the one time he didn’t), with this one ending with earning the honor for the third time.
+The 2019 campaign was the seventh time in eight seasons that Trout finished in the top two of MVP voting (he finished fourth the one time he didn’t).
+This one ended with him earning the honor for the third time.